fisherra/fisherankney/_posts/2019-05-26-sql-create-insert-alter.md

 <br>

-## Tables and Keys
+## Creating Tables and Keys

-creating a table and it's variables
+Creating tables is a little bit more complex than creating databases because you have to list the variable (column) names and types as you create the table.
+Here's an example table with four common variables.
+Notice the primary key is set upon creation of this table.

 ```
 CREATE TABLE example_table {
   purchase_num INT NOT NULL PRIMARY KEY AUTO_INCREMENT,
   name VARCHAR(255),
-  item_code VARCHAR(10),
-  date_of_purchase DATE NOT NULL,
+  date_of_purchase DATEL,
   price NUMERIC(10,2),
 };
 ```

 <br>

-another way to set keys
+A primary key is a unique identifier for a table, each table you create must have a primary key and a foreign key to be linked to another table.

+A second way to create a key is as follows:

 ```
 CREATE TABLE example_table_2 {